-The water pump switch is located on the monitor panel that is mounted on the galley roof locker on the 22 Ft AS model and between the desk and dinette seat on the CS wall in the 22 Ft.
+The water pump switch is located on the monitor panel that is mounted on the galley roof locker on the 22 Ft AS model and on the CS wall above the rear desk in the 22 Ft.
 CCD models.
 Once the switch is turned on the pump will run until the water pressure reaches about 65 psi.
 At this point an internal pressure switch will shut it off.
 When a faucet is opened the water pressure will drop and the pump will start to run again.
 The water pump should be turned off when the trailer is left unattended and when city water is being used as the fresh water supply.